 High-growth companies now understand that Content adds value at every stage of their buyer’s journey and, like a magnet, pulls leads from one stage to the next.
 It’s not enough to have a blog and do occasional promotion of blog content on their social channels.
 Companies that are successfully using content marketing create consistent, buyer-centric, messaging across all channels, planned out in focused, measured campaigns.

 Content Marketers are working smarter, not harder.
 The best ROI comes from publishing high-quality pieces of content, then promoting that content on the right channels, to the right audience.
-Publishing blog articles frequently, then hoping to climb in search rankings doesn’t yield the best return.
-We’re finding that there is more bang for our buck when we publish a valuable piece of content then distribute it on the right channels, use paid media to promote it and repurpose the piece in multiple ways.
+Publishing blog posts frequently, then hoping to climb in search rankings won’t yield the best return on your content marketing efforts.
+We’re finding that there is more bang for our buck when we publish a valuable piece of content, then distribute it on the right marketing channels, use paid media to promote it, and repurpose the piece in multiple ways.

 Guest posting on authoritative third-party sites is an effective addition to our content mix.
 The opportunity to expand brand visibility and thought leadership, gain high-quality backlinks, and drive organic search and referral traffic, makes guest posting an important part of content marketing campaigns.

 One thing is certain, the definition of Content Marketing will continue to evolve.
 Technology will advance and bring with it new, exciting ways to reach potential customers.
 As we gain deeper insights into buyer needs and behaviors, content preferences, and internet use, we will develop better, more targeted ways to connect with our buyers.

 It’s an exciting time in marketing.
 Are you ready for the changes to come?
 Here are a few actionable items that will help you meet the challenge: